Loix: Toponymy

 It may be noted, however, that in relation to the ancient island on which the locality is located, it bore the names of Loye (1684 and 1757) and Oye (1675).

 History

 In 1627, English forces led by the Duke of Buckingham besieged the island.
 On the 8th of November of that year, at the place called "Feneau", the English were caught in their retreat from the Siege of Saint-Martin-de-Ré.
 The French and English forces then fought the Battle of the Pont du Feneau, which ended the English invasion.
 Jean Caylar d'Anduze de Saint-Bonnet, called Toiras, along with the fleet of Louis XIII and Richelieu, repelled the forces of Buckingham, forcing him to abandon the siege and return to England.

 Population

+Its inhabitants are called Loidais and Loidaises in French.